Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * Further info on these casualties can be found by entering each name in the relevant search field at the The Commonwealth War Graves Comm. website, using WW II and 1943 in the other fields to narrow the search.
+The radio operators are commemorated at Tower Hill, Panel 73.
 Billy McGee, England has told me that the pilot Stuart Isles Buck from Gravesend, Kent (age 59) is also commemorated at Tower Hill - see this page.
-I also found a William Osgothorpe listed as having died on the date Norhauk was sunk.
+I also found a William Osgothorpe listed as having died on the date Norhauk was sunk, commemorated at Plymouth Naval Memorial.
 (All these links are external).

-The Empire Ships - On the "Mariners" website.
-Empire Beaver can be found on this page.
+The Empire Ships - Empire Beaver can be found on this page.

 Back to Norhauk on the "Ships starting with N" page.